Applications for the next Cyber Security intake are now closed. Register your interest for future intakes.

 Week 1 (Official start date, 1 Dec 2022): Workshop (4.5 hours)

 - The program's main compulsory component is a half-day workshop covering the program concept.
 Participants will hear from CSIRO industry and research experts as well as relevant industry SMEs.
 Key topics include trends within your industry sector, a panel discussion with collaborating SMEs, and current funding opportunities for R&D.

-- Time commitment is approximately four hours.
+- Time commitment is approximately 4.5 hours.

 - Participants will work through the online innovation program at their own pace, supported by CSIRO experts and experienced innovation facilitators to develop and test their research ideas and business cases.